ShaggyTech/nhtsa-api-wrapper/apps/docs/src/api/get-equipment-plant-codes.md

 ALL parameters are required and endpoint will return 404 if there are any undefined keys and/or values in the query string.

-`params.year`:

-- year >= 2016
-- NOTE: It seems API will still respond with years < 2016 but api docs state only years >= 2016 are supported

 `params.equipmentType`:

 - 1 (Tires)